 While Bernstein's conducting repertoire encompassed the standard literature, he may be best remembered for his performances and recordings of Haydn, Beethoven, Brahms, Schumann, Sibelius and Mahler.
 Particularly notable were his performances of the Mahler symphonies with the New York Philharmonic in the 1960s, sparking a renewed interest in the works of Mahler.

 Inspired by his Jewish heritage, Bernstein completed his first large-scale work: Symphony No. 1: "Jeremiah" (1943).
 The piece was first performed with the Pittsburgh Symphony Orchestra in 1944, conducted by the composer, and received the New York Music Critics' Award.
-Koussevitzky premiered Bernstein's Symphony No. 2: "The Age of Anxiety" with the Boston Symphony Orchestra, Bernstein as piano soloist.
-His Symphony No. 3: "Kaddish," composed in 1963, was premiered by the Israel Philharmonic Orchestra.
-Kaddish is dedicated "To the Beloved Memory of John F. Kennedy."
+Koussevitzky premiered Bernstein's Symphony No. 2: "The Age of Anxiety" (1949) with the Boston Symphony Orchestra, Bernstein as piano soloist.
+His Symphony No.3: "Kaddish" (1963), premiered by the Israel Philharmonic Orchestra, is dedicated "To the Beloved Memory of John F. Kennedy."

-Bernstein also wrote a one-act opera, Trouble in Tahiti, in 1952, and its sequel, the three-act opera, A Quiet Place in 1983.
+Bernstein also wrote a one-act opera, Trouble in Tahiti (1952), and its sequel, the three-act opera, A Quiet Place (1983).
 He collaborated with choreographer Jerome Robbins on three major ballets: Fancy Free (1944) and Facsimile (1946) for the American Ballet theater; and Dybbuk (1975) for the New York City Ballet.
 He composed the score for the award-winning movie On the Waterfront (1954) and incidental music for two Broadway plays: Peter Pan (1950) and The Lark (1955).

 Festivals of Bernstein's music have been produced throughout the world.
 In 1978, the Israel Philharmonic sponsored a festival commemorating his years of dedication to Israel.
 The Israel Philharmonic also bestowed on him the lifetime title of Laureate Conductor in 1988.
 In 1986, the London Symphony Orchestra and the Barbican Centre produced a Bernstein Festival.
 The London Symphony Orchestra in 1987 named him Honorary President.
 In 1989, the city of Bonn presented a Beethoven/Bernstein Festival.